Coronavirus inflicts huge U.S. job losses; Pence aide infected

 In Los Angeles, few of those stores were open in the downtown area.
 In-store shopping is not permitted.

-Tesla Inc was aiming to restart production in its U.S. car plant in Fremont, California, on Friday afternoon, according to an email sent by Chief Executive Officer Elon Musk to staff.
+Tesla Inc was aiming to restart production in its U.S. car plant in Fremont, California, on Friday, Chief Executive Officer Elon Musk wrote in an email to staff.

 At least 40 of the 50 U.S. states - including states where cases and deaths are on the upswing - are taking steps to lift restrictions that had affected all but essential businesses.
 For example, Arizona, Mississippi and South Dakota on Friday all reported record numbers of cases.